wmedrano/wmedrano.dev/content/posts/trying-gitlab.md

 ### UX {#GitLabUX-tp6irt60i1k0}

-GitHub is more responsive.
-GitLab seems a bit sluggish to me.
+GitHub is more responsive while GitLab seems a bit sluggish to me.
 I searched to see if anyone else noticed, but it seems like I'm the only one that notices or cares.

 As far as the UI goes, I do slightly prefer GitLab.
 Although both UIs get the job done, I like GitLab's side bar for the repo once I get used to it.
 It does take a while to get used to though as there are many options, although I only use a few tabs.
 The code review seems very similar with GitLab having a few more integrations.